M-Sheheryar-khan/FlyRank-ML-Internship-Starter-Repo/docs/index.md

 - **Repo:** https://github.com/M-Sheheryar-khan/FlyRank-ML-Internship-Starter-Repo
 - **Date:** August 2026

+> **Headline result:** On a client-held-out split, a learned model beat both the hand-written baseline rule and random ranking at precision@50 (0.36 vs a 0.274 base rate) — but a naive random split had overstated that same model's performance (ROC-AUC 0.616 vs an honest 0.565), because clients leaked across train and test.
+That gap is the project's core finding.

 ## 0. Abstract

 Content teams with limited review time need to know which pages to check first.
 This project